gwillig/researchclick/README.md

-# Reasearch Project: Is there a correlation  what people click ?
+# Reasearch Project: Is there a correlation  what people click, mood and/or day time ?

 The goal of this project is to collect data to answer the question if there is a is different in the click behavior of people dependent on day time.
 This app is hosted on heroku, because the back-end is python based.